 2) The files they claim are copyrighted are not.
-They are in fact, legal ISO backups of software I own.
+They are in fact, legal ISO backups of software I own (and ones I am legally allowed to back up).
 There is no cracked content and I purchased and own all the serial numbers that activates the software.

 3) OMG — Degoo is digging through and looking at my files!!
 This is my private, personal data that I’m backing up to a supposedly secure and safe environment.
 Degoo has no right to go looking at it, even if it’s as they claim, done so by a “bot.”

 4) They claim you can submit an appeal by clicking the button in the email.

 When I click the button, I found they changed my password so I couldn’t log in.
 I know 100% I had the correct password.
 Not only was it saved in my Google Passwords, but it’s one I’ve committed to memory and manually typed many times before.

 But whatever, just more hassle I was able to get around.
 Clicking on the “Forgot Password?” link I was able reset it to get in.
 Unfortunately, what welcomed me was this message, “Deadline for submitting appeal has passed.”